Thermal color change hair is made from polypropylene fiber that changes color in reaction to changes in temperature.

 Light Plum/Candyfloss is Light Plum at room temperature (around 70 °F).

-- In the fifth through seventh pictures, @ameathyst_e is wearing thermal color change hair in Baby Pink/White, Pastel Lilac/Icy Blue, and Light Plum/Candyfloss, Anytime Collection kk jumbo braid in Lavender and White, and I Kick Shins kk jumbo braid in Orchid.
+- In the fifth through seventh pictures, @ameathyst_e is wearing thermal color change hair in Baby Pink/White, Pastel Lilac/Icy Blue, and Light Plum/Candyfloss, along with kk jumbo braid in Lavender, Orchid, and White.

-- In the eighth picture, Art By Domi (Facebook / Instagram) made braids from thermal hair in Blizzard Blue/Amethyst, Dark Amethyst/Orchid Purple, Light Plum/Candyfloss, and Medium Purple/Blizzard Blue.
+- In the eighth picture, Art By Domi (Etsy / Facebook / Instagram) made braids from thermal hair in Blizzard Blue/Amethyst, Dark Amethyst/Orchid Purple, Light Plum/Candyfloss, and Medium Purple/Blizzard Blue.